Guide to Permanent Life Insurance in Canada

 Term-to-100 life insurance may be a good fit for individuals who want affordable, straightforward permanent coverage without the worry of dividends, investments, or policy loans.
 It’s just pure, lifelong insurance coverage that can provide for estate planning or final expenses.
 But term-to-100 coverage is still more expensive than term life insurance, so a term policy may be a better fit if you don’t require lifelong coverage.

-Pros and cons of permanent life insurance
+Pros & cons of permanent life insurance

 Pros of permanent life insurance: